woboq/tr/README.md

 3. Use the GNU gettext tools to merge, translate, and generate the .mo files

-# About `xtr`

-## Differences with `xgettext`

-`xtr` is basically to be used in place of `xgettext` for Rust code.
-`xgettext` does not currently support the rust language.
-We can get decent result using the C language, but:

- * `xgettext` will not work properly if the code contains comments or string escaping that is not compatible with Rust's rules.
-(Rules for comments, or string escaping are different in Rust and in C. Think about raw literal, embedded comments, lifetime, ...)
-   `xtr` uses the lexer from the `proc_macro2` crate so it parse rust code.
- * `xgettext` cannot be told to extract string out of a macro, while `xtr` will ignore the `!` token.
-So `gettext(...)` or `gettext!(...)` will work.
- * `xgettext` cannot handle the rust rules within the string literal. `xtr` will have no problem with rust's raw literal or rust's escape sequence.
- * `xtr` can also parse the `mod` keyword, and easily parse all the files in a crate.
- * Finally, `xtr` can also parse the more advanced syntax within the `tr!` macro.

- ## Line number / comments

- In order to support line number and comment, `xtr` uses some unstable API from the proc_macro2 crate.
-To enable it, one need to set this environment variable when compiling:
- `RUSTFLAGS='--cfg procmacro2_semver_exempt'`

 # About `tr!`

  * The name comes from Qt's `tr()` function.
 It is a short name since it will be placed on most string literal.
- * The macro can do rust-style formating.
-(The argument must be in the same macro so a [scripting system](https://techbase.kde.org/Localization/Concepts/Transcript) can be added.)
+ * The macro can do rust-style formatting.
+This makes it possible to re-order the arguments in the translations.
+ * `Hello {}` or `Hello {0}` or Hello `Hello {name}` works.
  * Currently, the backend is using the [`gettext-rs`](https://crates.io/crates/gettext-rs) crate, but this could be changed to something like [`gettext`](https://crates.io/crates/gettext) in the future
+ * Plurals is handled by gettext, which supports the different plurals forms of several languages.

+## Future plans

- * Validity of the formating in the original or translation is not done yet, but could be done in the future
+ * Validity of the formatting in the original or translation is not done yet, but could be done in the future
+ * More advanced formatting that would allow for gender or case can be done as an extension to the formatting rules.
+Since the macro takes the arguments directly, it will be possible to extend the formatting engine with a [scripting system](https://techbase.kde.org/Localization/Concepts/Transcript) or something like ICU MessageFormat.
+ * Formatting date/number in a localized fashion.

-# Example
+## Example

 ```Rust
 #[macro_use]